cjjeakle/rebalance-calc/README.md

-# rebalance-calc
+# Rebalance Calc

-A tool to help with re-balancing one's investment portfolio.
+## About this repo
+A Portfolio Rebalancing and Tax Optimization Calculator

 View the live site: www.rebalancecalc.com

-RebalanceCalc is a simple web app built using React, Redux, and the Bootstrap UI framework.
+If you have data from the previous version, a backward compatibility mode can be found [here](www.rebalancecalc.com/backwardCompat/v1/)

 ## Cool features:

+### The app is newly refactored!

+Shiny new features:
+* Drag-and-drop
+* Concrete sale and purchase suggestions on an account and asset level
+    * The previous version suggested an allocation, but trade amounts were left as an exercise to the user
+* Improved error detection and clearer error messages

+Core features that haven't gone anywhere
-* The site automatically persists every change to the URL, making it easy to save, share, and restore your work
+* The site automatically persists every change to the URL
+    * It's easy to save, share, and restore your work
+* Your input never leaves the page
+    * There's no analytics, and the URL hash (where the data persists) doesn't get sent to the server

 ## Feel free to self-host!
-* These steps can be used to develop locally, or to self-host the site
+These steps can be used to develop locally, or to self-host the site

 * Dependencies
     * `nodejs`
         * Any relatively new release should work (the current LTS release is a solid choice)